LaunchCodeEducation/intro-to-professional-web-dev/README.md

 ### Creating a New Site

 When creating a new LaunchCode Education book, here is how you use this template:

-#.
-Cloning this repo into your new site directory.
+1. Cloning this repo into your new site directory.
-#.
-Remove this repo as the origin.
+1. Remove this repo as the origin.
 If you use the command `git remote -v`, you should now see no remotes.
-#.
-Add this repo as the upstream repository.
+1. Add this repo as the upstream repository.
 Now you are ready to build curriculum!

-#### Customize conf.py
+#### **Customize conf.py**

 Change ``site_theme_options.navbar_title`` and ``project`` to match your curriculum content.